 Gas leaks are extremely dangerous.
 Not only is the gas flammable, but it is also toxic to human beings and, over time, can lead to extremely adverse health effects.
 Knowing the potential warning signs of a gas leak and knowing how to respond can mean the difference between life and death.
 Here is what to look out for and the actions you need to take:

-Signs of Gas Leaks
+Signs of a Gas Leak

 - Hissing noises near gas lines

-- Unexplained changes in your gas bill
+- Unexplained raises in your gas bill

-What to Do About a Gas Leak
+What Do I Do If I Suspect a Gas Leak

 If you smell rotten eggs and are feeling unwell, it is important to follow these steps immediately.
 Doing so can save you and your family’s life: